artax-malx/oba/README.md

 Note that all code has to be run from the root directory (except for the C++ code in directory [oba](oba), which is still in development).

+The tick order book data used can be found in the folder [data](data).
 In the folder [docs](docs) a pdf document can be found discussing the approach and analysis of the data.

 C++ code in [oba.cpp](oba/cpp/oba.cpp) is still in development.

 ### Requirements